-First Call for Titles and Abstracts to the 132th Florida State Horticultural Society Annual Meeting
+First Call for Titles and Abstracts to the 133rd Florida State Horticultural Society Annual Meeting

-- Abstract Submission By: March 16, 2019
+- Abstract Submission By: July 15, 2020

-The 2019 Meeting of FSHS will feature presentations of applied research pertaining to horticultural and agronomic crops and products, and a new developments and practices that have been put into use by growers, processors, allied industries, and other horticultural interests in Florida.
+The 2020 Meeting of FSHS will feature presentations of applied research pertaining to horticultural and agronomic crops and products, and new developments and practices that have been put into use by growers, processors, allied industries, and other horticultural interests in Florida.
 Growers, processors and those in allied industries are encouraged to present papers.
 The meeting also features posters presented by county extension faculty.
 The meeting will again feature two FSHS student competitions: a Student Best Oral Presentation Competition and a Student Best Paper Competition.
 Student Competition guidelines are listed at the end of the announcement.

 Abstract Submission Guidelines

-I. Florida State Horticultural Society – Contributed oral presentations
+I. Contributed oral presentations

-2019 FSHS Sectional Vice Presidents
+2020 FSHS Sectional Vice Presidents

 |Session Session||VP||VP Email address|

-|Ornamentals, Garden & Landscape||Wayne Hobbs||[email protected]|
+|Ornamentals, Garden & Landscape||Wagner Vendrame||[email protected]|

-|Handling & Processing||Yu Wang||[email protected]|
+|Handling & Processing||Travis Chapin||[email protected]|

-|Agroecology and Natural Resources||Zack Brym||[email protected]|
+|Agroecology and Natural Resources||Lyn Gettys||[email protected]|

 II.
-Florida State Horticultural Society – Poster presentations
+Poster presentations

-Student Best Paper Competition (SBPC): To participate in the SBPC, students must submit a manuscript (use author guidelines for the Proceedings of the FSHS) by email with the subject “Student Best Paper Competition” to [email protected] by May 18, 2019.
-Student papers will be published in the Proceedings of FSHS.
-Entries will be judged on relevance to Florida horticulture, scientific merit, experimental design rigor, literature review, completeness, and clarity.
+Student Best Paper Competition (SBPC): To participate in the 2020 SBPC, students must submit a manuscript (https://fshs.org/author-instructions/) to the Proceedings of the FSHS as required by the student author agreement, by checking the box that says “I am interested in participating in the Best Written Paper Competition (limited to full papers published in the Proceedings”.
+Following publication of the Proceedings of FSHS., entries will be judged on relevance to Florida horticulture, scientific merit, experimental design rigor, literature review, completeness, and clarity.
+Awards for the 2020 Student Best Paper Competition will be given at the 2021 FSHS Annual Meeting.
 For more information on the SBPC competition, Michelle Danyluk ([email protected]).